Schedule A Work Visa Lawyer in San Jose

 How does a person apply for Schedule A?

-signed by the applicant and official of the workplace; 3) a wage determination
+signed by the applicant and official of the workplace

-concerning the job; 5) copies of in-house media normally used for job
+- Copies of in-house media normally used for job recruitment

-recruitment; 6) any licenses required for the person holding the relevant
+- Any licenses required for the person holding the relevant job

-job.
-Note that Schedule A certification is generally valid throughout
+Note that Schedule A certification is generally valid throughout the U.S.,